Control Flow

 Now, let’s look at the five major types of flow.

 Sequencing is the most basic control flow.
 It refers to doing elaborations, evaluations, or executions one after another.
 Not in parallel.
-Not out of order (unless a compiler can guarantee that such optimizations don’t change the meaning).
+Just in the order things appear in the source code.
+Not out of order, either (unless a compiler can guarantee that such optimizations don’t change the meaning).

 C uses semi-colons for sequencing statements and declarations, but uses the comma operator for expressions: